AXP-OS/axpos-org/content/docs/guides/fixstubborn.md

 ### Possible solutions

+#### Pro flavor / or Magisk manually installed

 1. Uninstall the app and install it directly from the Google play store
-2. OR: Backup the app with [NeoBackup](https://f-droid.org/packages/com.machiav3lli.backup/), then in the NeoBackup settings set the _"package name of the installation program"_ to `com.android.vending`, then restore the previous backup'ed app
+2. Backup the app with [Neo Backup](https://f-droid.org/packages/com.machiav3lli.backup/), then in the Neo Backup settings: `Service -> "The installer package name"` set the name to `com.android.vending`, then simply restore the previous backup'ed app

 After that check the app info page again -> it should show "installed by Google Play Store".